..ambitious vision for the school, successfully created a strong family ehtos within which the pupils and staff thrive.

 Our role is to give children good work patterns which will remain with them for life.

 Children leave The Mead at the end of the academic year in which they are eleven having been prepared for Kent Selection and Common Entrance.
 During the children’s last year staff and parents discuss various options of secondary education to ensure that each child goes into the school that best suits them.
 These decisions are guided by amongst other factors, the results of a range of standardised tests, commencing in year 1 and continuing twice yearly at Key Stage Two.
+Click here for further information on The Mead's Year 6 leavers destinations.

 The School offers a wide range of extra-curricular activities.
 These may vary from term to term but can include sport, cookery, stained glass making, pottery, mask making, Eco, and choir club.
 These together with supervised prep are incorporated into an extended day finishing at 5.30pm.